-H2O, electrical charge and CE share paradigms of static conversion and conservation.
+$H_2O$ , electrical charge and CE share paradigms of (static conversion and conservation)\.
 During such a conversion, a quantity of a substance in one static form is changed into another static form of the same substance.
 The quantities of substance in the two forms add up to the same amount before and after the conversion, so the total summed quantity is constant or conserved.

-A static conversion does not depend on the speed of the conversion; static conversions can be interrupted and resumed without changing the result.
-In ideal constructions, certain conversions are said to be reversible, able to return to the starting point with the same amount of substance change as the original change, only in the opposite direction.
-This feature requires Conserved Energy.
+A static conversion can be interrupted and resumed without changing the result.
+Accordingly, the results of a static conversion do not depend on the speed of the conversion.
+Ideal static conversions are said to be reversible\, able to return to the starting point with the same amount of substance change as the prior change, but in the opposite direction.
+Repeated reversible cycles produce the same results as an interruption that leaves things the same for an indefinite period.

-A reversible cycle has the same effect as an interruption that leaves things the same for an indefinite period.
-I say that interruptible or reversible static conversions operate in detached time to distinguish them from dynamic conversions that involve dissipation, momentum and changing forces acting in actual time that is never interrupted and that excludes static reversibility.
+I say that interruptible or reversible static conversions operate in (detached time)\ to distinguish them from dynamic conversions that involve dissipation, momentum and changing forces occurring in the (actual time)\ that is uninterrupted and that excludes static reversibility.
 Conservative static conversions are easier to model.